A day in the life of...

 Physics

-School subject that surprised me to become useful in my career:
+School subject that surprised me to be useful in my career:

 Geography & Maths